Pension tax allowances

 In the event of your death, any remaining pension within your guarantee period will normally be paid as a lump sum.
 This lump sum is tax-free if you die before age 75 and it’s paid within two years of your death.

-As at 6 April 2024, there is a maximum amount of tax-free lump sum death benefit that can be paid.
-This is the lump sum death benefit allowance (LSDBA) and for most people it will be £1,073,100.
+Since 6 April 2024, there is a maximum amount of tax-free lump sum death benefit that can be paid.
+This is the Lump Sum and Death Benefit Allowance (LSDBA) and for most people it will be £1,073,100.

 The following are measured against this allowance: